 • keep mobile, warm and well hydrated throughout the flight

-• Wear flight socks to reduce the risk of thrombosis - these can be bought in most large pharmacy stores
+• wear flight socks to reduce the risk of thrombosis – buy these in large pharmacies

 Access to healthcare abroad and travel insurance